 Economic Development Corporation - 4A: On September 8, 1997, the City incorporated the "City of Magnolia Economic Development Corporation (the "EDC").
 The purpose of the EDC is to promote economic development within the City and the State of Texas in order to eliminate unemployment and underemployment, and to promote and encourage employment and the public welfare of, for, and on behalf of the City, and for improving the assessed valuations through the promotion of: (a) existing business enterprise expansion and retention and (b) new business enterprise development and attraction by developing, implementing, providing and financing projects.
 A one-half percent City sales tax is designated for this purpose.
 Directors to the EDC are appointed by the governing body of the City.
-Although the EDC is legally separate from the City, it is reported as if it were a part of the primary government because its sole purpose is to expend the proceeds of any sales tax levied for the City's benefit in order to promote economic development for the City.
+The EDC does not provide services entirely, or almost entirely to the City, nor does it maintain debt of any type that are repaid using City resources.
 The EDC does not issue separate financial statements.